Nabeel-Shehzad/chrome_screenshot/README.md

 ## Permissions

 - `activeTab` - To capture screenshots of the current tab
-- `downloads` - To save screenshots to Downloads folder
+- `downloads` - To save screenshots to Downloads/screenshots folder
 - `storage` - To store user preferences

 ## Browser Compatibility